clairenjuguna/Space-Shooter/README.md

 ## Introduction
 Welcome to the Space Shooter Game project!
 This is a simple space-themed shooting game developed in [programming language/engine of your choice].
 The game is designed to provide an engaging and entertaining experience for players who enjoy space-based action.

+## Adding Lives

+In this section, we'll guide you through the process of adding lives to the game.
 ## Features
 - Intuitive controls for spacecraft movement and shooting.
 - Enemy spaceships with different behaviors and difficulty levels.